 Many Indoor Air Quality problems can be solved by you!
 Don't let anyone smoke inside your home.
 Canadian Mortgage and Housing Corporation (CMHC) reports tobacco smoke is the largest single source of indoor air contamination.
 Keep your homes clean and tidy.
 It is a good idea to do an annual inventory of your possessions - throw out anything you no longer use.
 Clutter collects dust and mould.
 Avoid burning scented candles.
 For good Indoor Air Quality you need a continuous source of fresh air.

-For more detailed information about indoor air quality, visit the Canada Mortgage and Housing website and Health Canada's website.
+For more detailed information about indoor air quality, visit Health Canada's website.
 Environment Canada has outdoor air quality information.
 Canadian Association of Physicians for the Environment and Canadian Lung Association are also sources of air quality and health information.

 If you want more information about the Indoor Air Quality in your workplace, please contact: